 We hope this helps you next time opportunity rings.

-If you have any questions about what to say – or how to deal with headhunters overall – don’t hesitate to comment or drop us a note as we founded IQ PARTNERS on the belief that this business could be done better.
+If you have any questions about what to say – or how to deal with headhunters overall – don’t hesitate to comment or drop us a note.
+We founded IQ PARTNERS on the belief that this business could be done better.